-Agenda Item(s) Recommendations/Action Call to Order 1.
-We discussed the need to develop an overall plan for maintaining Village streets.
-For example: we have 22.5 miles of streets the Approval of Minutes we maintain, 46 lane miles.
-2.We need to establish targets regarding how often we resurface different types of streets An initial target may be that the 4 "connecto: roads" get paved every 5-6 years (Snyder, Daisy, East Bell, and West Bell) but all secondary streets are paved every 10 years, o: as needed.
+- 1. We discussed the need to develop an overall plan for maintaining Village streets.
+For example: we have 22.5 miles of streets that we maintain, 46 lane miles. - 2.We need to establish targets regarding how often we resurface different types of streets An initial target may be that the 4 "connecto: roads" get paved every 5-6 years (Snyder, Daisy, East Bell, and West Bell) but all secondary streets are paved every 10 years, o: as needed.

 These tagets will enable to establish a budget and plan better.

-3. East Washington Street will be paved this year, probably starting in July, so we have to anticipate this work.
-4. For the 1998 budget we have: \$88,000 64,500 \$152,000 this year to work with 5.
+- 3. East Washington Street will be paved this year, probably starting in July, so we have to anticipate this work. - 4.
+For the 1998 budget we have:

+\$152,000 this year to work with 5.
 Crack sealing and preventive maintenance were discussed and these measures are saving ( a lot of money.

-6. We reviewed the following streets and proje for attention this year: a.)
+6. We reviewed the following streets and projetor attention this year:

+a.)
 Daisy Lane from Washington street to the Bell Rd./Woodside intersection.
+Resurface thi:

-Resurface thi: b.)
-Repair of cul-de-sac on Laurelbrook Dr. c.)
-Champion Lane culvert pipe is too steep a: settlement has caused a need for more heat treatment than is practical, therefore we may need to mill it out and refill in order to rep it.
+b.)
+Repair of cul-de-sac on Laurelbrook Dr.

+c.)
+Champion Lane culvert pipe is too steep as settlement has caused a need for more heat treatment than is practical, therefore we may need to mill it out and refill in order to rep it.

-Please Raturn to Village Clerk: As Soon As Possible
+Please Return to Village Clerk As Soon As Possible